-Whale’s Tale Waterpark has the “cool” factor and all the elements you need to beat the heat.
-Spend the day riding down 11 water slides, 3 water thrill rides, 2 tube rides, wave pool, ¼ mile tranquil river, 4 toddler slides, and the newest attraction, the AKUA Beach Surf Simulator.
+Whale’s Tale Waterpark will reopen for the season on June 18th and has all the elements you need to beat the heat and stay cool this summer.
+Spend the day riding down 11 water slides, 3 water thrill rides, 2 tube rides, wave pool, ¼ mile tranquil river, 4 toddler slides, and the AKUA Beach Surf Simulator.

 Cool off in a cave!